concrete-form/concrete-form-docs/docs/getting-started/intro.md

 ## Can I customize my form ?

-**Off course!**
+**Sure!**

-By choosing Concrete Form controls, you'll be saving time as they're working out of the box.
-It's still possible to create your own control just like if you were not using Concrete Form.
+By choosing Concrete Form controls, you'll be saving time as they're working out of the box but it's still possible to create your own control. **You have full freedom.**

 - You can instanciate the form yourself and use any settings that you want
 - You can provide parameters when registering the field on the form
-- We make no Design decision and you can customize 100% of the UI
+- We make no design decision and you can customize 100% of the UI